-This algorithm is in the beta tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the beta tier.
+For more information on feature tiers, see API Tiers.

 The train mode, gds.beta.pipeline.nodeClassification.train, is responsible for splitting data, feature extraction, model selection, training and storing a model for future use.
 Running this mode results in a classification model of type NodeClassification, which is then stored in the model catalog.
 The classification model can be applied to a possibly different graph which classifies nodes.